tigertv/secretpy/README.md

 Description
 -----------

-SecretPy is a cryptographic Python module.
+SecretPy is a cryptographic Python package.
 It uses the following classical cipher algorithms:

 - ADFGX, ADFGVX
 - Affine